Newry Cathedral: Cathedral Reliquary

+Cathedral sacristy

 The Cathedral is graced with three Sacristies.
 The "Boy's Sacristy" for the use of the Cathedral Altar Servers, the Upper Sacristy (originally known as the "Confraternity Sacristy") for the use of the two Confraternities that were formerly attached to the Cathedral and the most ornate of the three is the Main Sacristy known as the "Canon's Sacristy".
 The approach to the Sacristy is through a massive oak-framed and sheeted door.
 In the Sacristy vestibule on the left-hand side are doors, one leading to stairs by which the confraternity sacristy is reached, and the other to the Main Sacristy.
 The Sacristy building is separated from the cathedral building by the processional corridor.
 The Main (Canon's) Sacristy ceiling and walls are wainscoted in framed, panelled and moulded Austrian oak, with sunk recesses for presses, marble lavabo Sacrarium Sink, prie-dieu's for prayers before & after mass and vesting presses.
-Often refereed to as one of the finest pieces of joinery in the country.
-Through a doorway at the end of the passage the Lady Chapel is reached.On Sunday 18th January 1959 at 3.00am the Canon's sacristy suffered a devastating fire when the heating chamber below caused the wooden floor joists to combust.
+Often referred to as one of the finest pieces of joinery in the country.
+Through a doorway at the end of the passage the Lady Chapel is reached.

+On Sunday 18 January 1959 at 3.00am the Canon's sacristy suffered a devastating fire when the heating chamber below caused the wooden floor joists to combust.
 The Ceiling was destroyed entirely along with the outer wall section, the gothic chandelier and the fireplace.
 The upper sacristy at the time was used to store hundreds of candles which fed the flames, as the heat melted the wax it fed the flames in the main sacristy below.
 The fire service arrived to extinguish the blaze; water was needed from the canal to assist in reducing the flames.
 As a result the marble was permanently dulled from the oils in the canal water.
 The priests joined the neighbours that lived in the vicinity, the Cathedral Sacristan and the firemen in tackling the blaze; and due to the structural layout that separates the sacristy building from the church were successful in restricting the damage to the Sacristy building.

 Mass was celebrated as normal that day.
 A temporary sacristy was erected at the Lady Chapel with vestments borrowed from the Diocesan College and the local Convents.

 Felix O'Hare was appointed to restore the two sacristies.
 Glass was used to clean the surviving wood and was thereafter waxed.
 The fire left a lasting change on the patina of the wood resulting in the sacristy to appear as a golden oak colour rather than the original darker finish; the difference can still be seen between the inner and outer sides of the door frames.
 The latter retains the darker finish.
-The fireplace was also was replaced with a large mirror.
+The fireplace was also replaced with a large mirror.
 The Cathedral retains a Solemn High Mass Set in Cloth of Gold that still retain the smell of smoke from the fire.

-Cathedral Sacristans
+Cathedral organ

-The following people have served as Sacristans of the cathedral;